I am happy with my scouring pad trees, but the other day I was in a dollar store and saw a cheap Toilet brush and had a wild idea.

 Spray the head of the brush black (or brown), you could paint the handle as well, but since it will be covered with glue, there is no point.

 Spray the painted brush with spray adhesive.
 Sprinkle the flock on the bristles and let it dry.
 The messy part is sealing the flock, so most of it will stay on the tree.
-I used Spray lacquer but that made the flocking brittle, so I am leaning to either watered down Modge Podge or Future acrylic floor polish.
+I used spray lacquer but that made the flocking brittle, so I am leaning to either watered down Mod Podge or Future acrylic floor polish.

-When the tree canopy is flocked it is time to start on the trunk and the base.
-Cut the handle to 2" and hot glue it to your 3" MDF base.
-Then make roots with lines of hot glue, and smear the trunk with more hot glue that is spread around with the side of your glue gun's nozzle.
-When dry paint it.
+After the tree canopy is flocked it is time to start on the trunk and the base.
+Cut the handle to 2" length and hot glue it to your 3" MDF base.

-For added strength I decided to drill a whole through the base, countersink the hole on the bottom of the base and push a Roofing nail through, then glue the handle onto the nail, The handles of the brushes are hollow.
+Initially I just glued the handle to the base with a blob of hot glue then I decided it needed extra strength so I driledl a hole through the base, countersink the hole on the bottom of the base and push a Roofing nail through, then glue the handle onto the nail, The handles of the brushes are hollow.

 |Underside of the base with its counter sunk hole|